01 of 06

 - Drywall Sponge: Either one you buy from a hardware store designated for this purpose or a very thick and sturdy household sponge.

 - Bucket: A large, clean bucket.
-It is best if the bucket has not contained caustic chemicals prior to this.
+It is best if the bucket has not contained caustic chemicals before this.

 - Dump Point: Because you will frequently be changing out the compound-laden water, you need a place to dump it.
 Do not dump down your drain as the compound may solidify and cause your pipes to clog.
 Drain augering will be the only way to remedy this.